gosu/releasy/README.md

         start_menu_group "Spooner Games"
-        readme "README.html" # User asked if they want to view readme after install. license "LICENSE.txt" # User asked to read this and confirm before installing. executable_type :windows # Assuming you don't want it to run in a console window. add_package :zip
+        readme "README.html" # User asked if they want to view readme after install. license "LICENSE.txt" # User asked to read this and confirm before installing. executable_type :windows # Assuming you don't want it to run with a console window. add_package :zip
       end

+      # If unable to build on a Windows machine, :windows_wrapped is the only choice.
       add_build :windows_wrapped do
-        wrapper "wrappers/ruby-1.9.3-p0-i386-mingw32.7z" # Assuming this is where you downloaded this file. executable_type :windows # Assuming you don't want it to run in a console window. exclude_tcl_tk
+        wrapper "wrappers/ruby-1.9.3-p0-i386-mingw32.7z" # Assuming this is where you downloaded this file. executable_type :windows # Assuming you don't want it to run with a console window. exclude_tcl_tk # Assuming application doesn't use Tcl/Tk, then it can save a lot of size by using this. add_package :zip
-        add_package :zip
       end